Frequently Asked Questions

 Q. I am MOVING IN, when can I?

-A. In July, prior to move in, we will send out move in instructions which will include office hours, rent due and all of the other detailed information that you need!
-Remember, KEEP CHECKING YOUR EMAIL, and LIKE US on facebook as we often post announcements in these two areas.
+A. In July, prior to move in, we will send out move in instructions which will include office hours, rent due and the other detailed information that you need!
+Remember, KEEP CHECKING YOUR EMAIL, and LIKE US on Facebook as we often post announcements in these two areas!

 Q. I am moving out, what is the process?

-A. We have a detailed packet called “How to get my security deposit back” manual that we will send out in April.
-(This comes via email, so watch your email!)
-This will give you specific and detailed instructions to follow.
-As long as you follow these instructions on cleaning, have your rent paid in full and have not damaged the apartment, you will have NO problem getting your full deposit back!
+A. Please refer to your resident handbook. you follow these instructions on cleaning, have your rent paid in full and have not damaged the apartment, you will have NO problem getting your full deposit back!
 If you have any concerns, we are here!
 Stop by and we can talk!
+We also have a mandatory MOVE-OUT meeting each year that you are required to attend.